MatthiasNickles/diff-SAT/README.md

 The part above `pats`... is in ASPIF syntax and typically generated automatically from an Answer Set (AnsProlog) program using a preprocessing/grounding tool - see further below for details.

 Costs can in principle be arbitrary differentiable functions, e.g., you could rephrase the above as follows.
-Then, call delSAT with `--solverarg partDerivComplete true` and without `-mse`.
+Then, call diff-SAT with `--solverarg partDerivComplete true` and without `-mse`.
 This activates a more general but somewhat less efficient differentiation approach:

 Example (6):